 These are just the basic tools required, and most of the people would mostly satisfy the criteria.

 No matter you work locally or remotely, nothing is going to work for you if you neglect the importance of a fixed schedule.
-Although virtual assistant allows you flexibility from your home office, that doesn’t mean you wake up suddenly at the wake of the night and start working.
+Although a virtual assistant allows you flexibility from your home office, that doesn’t mean you wake up suddenly in the wake of the night and start working.

 If having a plan is good, having a plan B is a must.
 So, for every plan that you make, have an alternative plan ready to execute.
 Things might not always work out the way you planned them to, so having a backup plan will help you in the long run.